 Originally from Australia, Kate holds degrees in Education and Counseling, and an MFA in Directing from the University of Portland.
 She is a freelance theatre professional, educator, and horse lady.

 She is co-founder (2013) and Producing Artistic Director of Red Earth Theatre based in Sedona, Arizona, operating as ‘nomadic’ theatre partnering with different organizations creating theatre all over the place.
-Through Red Earth Kate also manages Sedona Hub a new performing arts/art exhibit venue available to the entire community.
-She coordinates bookings, makes sure the bathrooms are clean, pays the bills and most fun of all sometimes gets to create a special performance for an art opening or as part of series of themed events at the Hub.
+Through Red Earth Kate created and managed the Sedona Hub a performing arts/art exhibit venue available to the entire community.
+She coordinated bookings, cleaned bathrooms, paid the bills and created a special performances in collaboration with renters from visual arts to live performance.

 Kate has worked in all aspects of theatre from management to teaching, producing, directing, acting and writing.
 Playwrighting credits include Sky….Diamonds, a full length play about a family living with Alzheimer’s, nominated for a 2014 Flagstaff Arts Council Viola Award.
 Loplop and the Queen, was written for the week-long celebration of surrealist artists Max Ernst and Dorothea Tanning and played at the Sedona Heritage Museum.